-Butt Philip was born and brought up in Wells in Somerset and was a chorister at Peterborough Cathedral.
+Born and brought up in Wells in Somerset, Butt Philip was a chorister at Peterborough Cathedral.
 He is a graduate of Royal Northern College of Music, the Royal Academy of Music, and the National Opera Studio and also a Samling Artist, an Associate of the Royal Academy of Music and winner of the prestigious John Christie Award in 2011.